 Nonrefundable upfront fees are of particular importance to M&E entities and are often charged for setup and installation of services provided by the entity.
 If a material right is deemed to exist in a contract with nonrefundable upfront fees, a portion of the transaction price must be allocated to the material right and recognized over the period of time that the customer receives a benefit from the activation or installation.
 It is worth noting that the activation and/or installation fee is included in the transaction price.

 If a material right is deemed to exist, the standalone selling price of the right must be determined.
 There are two alternatives for determining this amount.
 The first is to estimate the price, which would require significant judgement.
 A second option can be used only if 1) the goods provided originally and those provided upon the exercise of the option are similar, and 2) the additional goods are provided under the same terms and conditions of the original contract.
 If these two criteria are met, the entity would calculate the value of the option as follows:

 - Calculate the total consideration expected to be received as the amount of consideration received via the original contract, plus consideration received as a result of the exercise of the option.

 - Total consideration expected to be received is allocated to all of the goods or services expected to be transferred to the customer, including those transferred as a result of the exercise of the option.

 - Calculate the amount allocated to the option at contract inception as the total consideration expected to be received, minus the amount allocated to the goods and services that the entity must transfer under the original contract.

-It is likely that many other issues and questions will arise for entertainment and media entities as entities adopt ASC 606.
-This article serves as a base reference point for your research into some of the focal issues anticipated by industry experts.
-Similar industry-specific issues, discussions, and resources are available on the RevenueHub site for major industries identified by the AICPA.
-Click on the following link for a list of these articles: Industry-Specific Issues.
+It is likely that many other issues and questions will arise for M&E entities as they continue to apply ASC 606.
+This article serves as a base reference for your research into some of the focal issues anticipated by industry experts.
+Similar analysis, discussions, and resources can be found for other industries on our Industry-Specific Issues page.